cyclehelmets.org

 At first cycle helmets were promoted mainly by their manufacturers, with competing claims about their effectiveness.
 Then, during the 1980s, reports began to be published suggesting that if cyclists wore helmets they would be less likely to suffer head injury.
 From that time, the promotion of helmet wearing by cyclists has been a main thrust of road safety and health practitioners in many countries.

-Helmets reduce the force of an impact only while the polystyrene liner is being compacted.
+Helmets reduce the force of an impact only while the polystyrene liner is compressing.
 Once the liner is fully compacted, a helmet offers no further protection and passes residual energy straight on to the skull and brain.
 There is no evidence to suggest that helmets continue to provide a reduced level of brain protection beyond their design limits.

 In cases of high impact, such as most crashes that involve a motor vehicle, the initial forces absorbed by a cycle helmet before breaking are only a small part of the total force and the protection provided by a helmet is likely to be minimal in this context.
 In cases where serious injury is likely, the impact energy potentials are commonly of a level that would overwhelm even Grand Prix motor racing helmets.
 Cycle helmets provide best protection in situations involving simple, low-speed falls with no other party involved.
+They are unlikely to offer adequate protection in life-threatening situations.

+The highest standards are those of the nominally independent Snell Foundation, of which the B-95 standard is the most rigorous; however, the Snell standard is rarely used by manufacturers.
 The European standard EN 1078 is particularly weak and some other standards have declined over time.
-This is in part a reflection of the involvement in these standards committees of the helmet manufacturers, who want to minimise production costs in a fiercely competitive market..
+This is in part a reflection of the involvement in these standards committees of the helmet manufacturers, who want to minimise production costs in a fiercely competitive market.
 Few helmets are designed to offer protection better than that specified by the standards.

 All standards prescribe tests using a flat anvil (though with greatly differing impact energies) but few include a test involving a hemispherical anvil, which is often closer to real-life crash conditions.
 No standard specifies tests involving rotational impacts.